-Located in the West End of London, Soho is London’s nightlife hot spot.
-It has morphed, chameleon-like over the decades, from being the place to find certain company and activities (you know what I mean), to the hub of the rag trade and mod 60s culture, to music central, and where one goes to the theatre.
+Located in London’s West End, Soho is the city’s nightlife hot spot.
+It has morphed and adapted over the decades from being the place to find certain company and activities (you know what I mean), to the hub of the rag trade and mod 60s culture, to music central, and now, where one goes to the theatre.
 Plus a few things in between.
 With the 21st century came hipsters and a culinary rejuvenation.
 Mixed with trendy shops, theatres, and a few cheeky reminders of the area’s more notorious history, Soho is now a multicultural foodie paradise.

 With that, where to start??
 So many restaurants and bars tucked into the nooks and alleyways make the decision of where to eat, and where to find the best gin and tonic (important!) a bit of a challenge.
 (Particularly when on a budget in a country whose currency is whooping yours’ behind.)
 That’s where Eating London Tours comes in with their Twilight Soho Food & Cocktails Tour.

 - Walking tour through Soho

 - Sizable appetizer servings and beverages at each stop

 - Amazing tour guide to walk you through Soho’s history and current culture

 The tour starts outside the Palace Theatre, where you can look on with envy at those picking up their Harry Potter tickets.
 We were a mixed group of Canadian, Aussie, Irish, and Russian nationals, which was a reminder that wherever you’re from in the world, food is a universal language. ❤️

 Our tour guide, Ashleigh, was fabulous.
 Her enthusiasm for food and sharing the history of the area was contagious.
 Not that we weren’t excited to be there, but having a happy and engaging tour guide is always a bonus!